Blond Ambition World Tour: Commercial performance

-The tour was attended by 800,000 people around the world, with initial reports of a US$19 million gross.
-The first three concerts at Japan's Chiba Marine Stadium were attended by 35,000 people each, grossing US$4.5 million.
-All her Japanese concerts had sold out within days of the tickets going on sale, earning the star US$37 million just from the Japanese leg of her tour.
-In North America, 482,832 tickets were sold in the first two hours during the pre-sale, grossing US$14 million.
-The first four dates alone were reported to have grossed almost US$1.5 million.
-In Los Angeles, the tour set a record at the Memorial Sports Arena; tickets for the first three concerts were sold out in 45 minutes, and grossed US$456,720, becoming the highest grossing musical event of all time in the history of the arena.
-The proceeds of the last American date in New Jersey, over US$300,000, were donated to the nonprofit organization amfAR; the show was dedicated to Madonna's friend Keith Haring who died of AIDS.
+The tour drew an estimated 800,000 attendees worldwide and was initially reported to have grossed around US$19 million.
+It opened strongly in Japan, where the first three shows at Chiba Marine Stadium sold out at 35,000 attendees each and grossed US$4.5 million.
+All Japanese dates sold out within days, with the leg ultimately generating an estimated US$37 million.
+In North America, demand was similarly intense: nearly 483,000 tickets were sold within two hours of presale, grossing US$14 million.
+In Los Angeles, the tour set venue records at the Memorial Sports Arena, where three shows sold out in 45 minutes and became the highest-grossing musical event in the arena's history.
+Proceeds from the final US date in New Jersey—over US$300,000—were donated to amfAR and dedicated to Madonna's friend Keith Haring.